kevindewalt/oldkevindewalt.github.io/_posts/2015-07-23-hack-custdev-with-courses.markdown

 Get a simple CRM (Streak is fine) or start adding your friends' email addresses to a spreadsheet.
 Every day send 10 of them a personal, hand-typed email asking for help spreading the word about your course on social media.

-Make it drop-dread simple for them with click-to-tweet or pre-written copy they can forward.
+Make it drop-dead simple for them with click-to-tweet or pre-written copy they can forward.
 I spend about 15 minutes on each email, so this takes 2-3 hours/day.

 ### Step 6 - Train them - and write down a summary of what you discuss